What is a Progressive Web App? Complete Guide to PWAs

 Do PWAs help with SEO?

-Yes, PWAs are discoverable through search engines just like traditional websites.
-They can be indexed, linked to, and rank in search results, providing a significant advantage over native apps.
+Yes.
+PWAs show up in search engines like normal websites.
+They can be indexed, linked to, and rank in results.
+This is a big edge over native apps.

 What is the future of PWAs?